Ensuring a quality state system

 Dangie Casper

-We are proud to highlight Dangie, a certified Advanced Peer Recovery Support Specialist and a Peer Recovery Supervisor in Training at Lake Point.
-With a wealth of lived and professional experience, Dangie is committed to advocating for individuals in addiction recovery, empowering them to set and achieve meaningful goals essential for their journey to wellness.
-In her role, Dangie serves as a vital bridge between peers and service providers, facilitating communication and collaboration among judges, community leaders, law enforcement, and first responders.
+Dangie Casper is a dedicated advocate in Peer Support as a Peer Supervisor in training.
+With a wealth of lived and professional experience, Dangie is committed to advocating for individuals in addiction recovery, empowering them to set and achieve meaningful goals essential for their recovery journey to wellness.
+In her role, Dangie serves as a vital bridge between peers and service providers, facilitating communication and collaboration among judges, community leaders, law enforcement, first responders and healthcare providers.
 Through these connections, she strives to foster understanding and reshape public perceptions of addiction.

-Dangie is also a Trainer of Trainers for justice-involved peer specialists and narcan administration, demonstrating her dedication to equipping others with the necessary skills to support those in recovery.
-She earned her certification from the National Association of Alcoholism and Drug Abuse Counselors and has a strong educational background in nursing and sports medicine.
+Dangie is also a Trainer of Trainers for the core & advanced levels of peer support and Justice Involved Peer Specialist across the state of Arkansas as well as Narcan administration, demonstrating her dedication to equipping others with the necessary skills to support those in recovery.
+Dangie earned her national certification from the National Association of Alcoholism and Drug Abuse Counselors and has a strong educational background in nursing and Sports Medicine.
 In addition to her professional roles, Dangie is an active member of the Arkansas Peer Advisory Committee and serves as the activities chair for her 12-step recovery group, reflecting her commitment to community engagement.
-With 5.5 years of sustained recovery, Dangie embodies the resilience and strength she seeks to inspire in others.
-We are fortunate to have Dangie on our team, where her passion and expertise are making a meaningful impact in the lives of those she serves.
+With 6 years of sustained recovery, Dangie embodies the resilience and strengths she seeks to inspire in others with her passion and expertise is making a difference and a meaningful impact in the lives of those she serves.
+Dangie Casper is a committed Peer Supervisor in training, bringing both personal experience and professional skills to her advocacy in Peer Support.
+Her primary focus is empowering individuals in addiction recovery to define and achieve significant recovery goals that promote overall wellness.
+Dangie acts as a crucial link between peers and service providers, fostering effective communication and teamwork among various stakeholders, including judges, community leaders, law enforcement, first responders, and healthcare providers.
+Through these collaborations, she works to build understanding and transform societal views on addiction.

 Region 2